Community Detection in Weighted Multilayer Networks with Ambient Noise

-Multilayer networks can represent multimodal, longitudinal, or \textit{difference} graphs \cite{Menichetti_2014WeightedMultiplex,Holme_2015}.
-The data in the \textit{Philadelphia Neurodevelopmental Cohort} (PNC) (described below) is constructed as a multimodal network, while the applications outlined in Appendices \ref{app:voting} and \ref{app:results_bikeshare} are examples of longitudinal graphs.
-In each application, we write the weighted graph-system $\Xb$ with $K$ layers and define the index set $[n]$ as the set (of cardinality $n$) of all nodes.
-Every layer has $n$ nodes and each weight $\Xb_{ij}$ between nodes $i ,j$ is written as a $K-$ dimensional vector, and each layer-specific (at $k$) weight is written as $X_{ij}^k$.

-With respect to the PNC data, $\Xb$ represents the whole set of anxiety, behavior, and mood psychopathology symptom networks across a given set of subjects.
-There are three layers $\Xb^x, \Xb^y, \Xb^z $ indexed by $k =\{ x,y,z \}$; each represents one of the psychometric evaluation networks representing each disorder.
-The sample size $n$ in this context represents the 5136 subjects between the ages of 11 to 17 (\textit{youth}) and 1863 between the ages of 18 to 21 (\textit{early adult}).
+\ch{ In the introduction we have mentioned that sex differences play a large role in psychosis onset \cite{Mc1988GenderDI,Nowrouzi2015AgeAO,Kirkbride_2012_Sexdiff,Li_SexDiff_2016}.
+The prevalent view is that males typically have a peak in the rates of onset between the ages of 21-25, while females have bimodal peaks much later \cite{Li_SexDiff_2016}.
+We subset the PNC data to \textit{early adult} (ages 18-21) males for the statistical analysis to be concordant with the clinical context. } The sample size $n$ in this study represents the 764 \textit{early adult} male subjects.
 Each node represents a subject, and each weighted edge the transformed similarity ratio between two subjects for anxiety, behavior, and mood symptoms.

-A community sample was obtained from the PNC study from the greater Philadelphia area.
-Subjects aged 8-21 years were subject to a detailed neuropsychiatric evaluation \cite{Calkins_PNC_2014,Calkins_PNC_2015}.
-This sample is used as the primary case study. $ X^k_{ij} $ is assumed to be generated from clusters of nodes whose (Fisher) transformed edges follow blockwise multivariate normal distributions.
-We use three general categories of disorders to represent each layer: \begin{enumerate}[noitemsep] \item Anxiety ($\Xb^x$): 44 questions (generalized, social, separation anxiety, etc.) \item Behavior ($\Xb^y$): 22 questions (ADHD, OCD, CDD) \item Mood ($\Xb^z$): 10 questions (depression and mania), \end{enumerate} then Fisher-transformed to produce the weighted edge in graph $\Xb^k$ in layer $k$.
-In these following sections these categories will simply be referred to as ``anxiety",``behavior", and ``mood".
+The Philadelphia Neurodevelopmental Cohort (PNC) is a community sample of youth subjects aged 8-21 years, recruited from the greater Philadelphia area.
+These subjects underwent a detailed neuropsychiatric evaluation. \cite{Calkins_PNC_2014,Calkins_PNC_2015}.
+A PNC subsample is used as the primary case study.
+We assume each member of $\Gb $ are generated from node-clusters whose (Fisher) transformed edges follow blockwise multivariate normal distributions.
+We use three general categories of disorders to represent each layer: \begin{enumerate}[noitemsep] \item Anxiety ($\Xb$): 44 questions (generalized anxiety, social anxiety, separation anxiety, agoraphobia, specific phobia, panic, obsessive compulsive and post traumatic stress disorder) \item Behavior ($\Yb$): 22 questions (attention deficit hyperactive disorder, oppositional defiant disorder, conduct disorder) \item Mood ($\Zb$): 11 questions (depression and mania), \end{enumerate} then Fisher-transformed to produce the weighted edge in graph layer In these following sections these categories will simply be referred to as ``anxiety",``behavior", and ``mood".
 More details on pre-processing can be found in Appendix \ref{app:data_pnc_proc}.